A-

 Cost Of Living Quick Facts

-• The cost of living in Lancaster is 12% lower than the national average
+• The cost of living in Lancaster is equal to the national average

 • Lancaster housing is 28% lower than the national average